oussema286/fordead_package/docs/Tutorial/01_compute_masked_vegetationindex.md

-#### Step 1 : Computing the spectral index and a mask for each SENTINEL-2 date
+#### Step 1 : Computing the vegetation index and a mask for each SENTINEL-2 date

 The first step is to calculate the vegetation index and a mask for each date.
 The mask corresponds to pixels that should not be used throughout the rest of the detection steps.
 Sentinel-2 data will simply be recognized by the algorithm, as long as in the **input_directory**, each directory corresponds to a Sentinel-2 date, with the corresponding date in its name.
 In those directories, there should be a file for each Sentinel-2 band with the band name in the file name (B2 or B02, and so on...).